-Prayer is one of the most powerful tools that the Holy Spirit enables us to lift up our desires, needs, and petitions to the Lord.
+Prayer is one of the most powerful tools that the Holy Spirit gives us to lift up our desires, needs, and petitions to the Lord.
 It’s the way we learn to rely on God and say “your will, not mine, be done.”
-As we transition into a new decade, may you take a moment to stop, reflect, and think back on 2019.
 He is always faithful, and we see this time and time again in the way he ministers to the most vulnerable worldwide.
 We see hope in the hard places.
 We see broken relationships being restored.
-Before we celebrate the coming of a new decade, we encourage you to take a moment to thank God for what he’s done.
-Then, would you pray for just four pressing needs of the world below that affect those in poverty?
+As we ease into this new decade, we encourage you to take a moment to thank God for what he’s done.
+Then, would you pray for these four needs that affect those in poverty around the world?

 “And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the Lord’s people.” –Ephesians 6:18